futureofcoding/futureofcoding.org/journal.md

 This jornal is stream-of-consciousness style so apologies in advance if it's difficult to read.
 You should know that I don't have spellcheck and I'm a terrible speller.
 Most importantly, you should know that I add new entries at the top of the page, so you'll have to scroll to the bottom if you want to start from the beginning.

+### September 8, 2017 9:01am

+Good morning!
+So I spent the last hour or so writing Alan Kay a much too long and too epic email.
+Now I'd like to move on to my Bret Victor Deep Dive.
+Before I begin, I'd like to share a laugh with everyone with this link to Bret's hit single [Caltech Girl](http://worrydream.com/media/caltech_girl.html).
+[HOLY SHIT I JUST FOUND THIS GOLD](https://www.youtube.com/watch?v=00vMnIECCbo)

+Unfortunately, the link to his earliest website at CalTech seems to be broken: http://sites.ugcs.caltech.edu/~bret/alternate/.
+I wasn't able to find it on waybackmachine either, so if anyone has access to an archived version of this, please let me know at steve at futureofcoding.org :)

+While they are fun, Bret's websites' interactivity does make it a bit harder to exhaustively and systematically explore.
+Let's start with http://worrydream.com/ugcs...

 ### September 7, 2017 11:40am

 Success!
 Not only did I stick to schedule (despite a 45 minute break to talk with mom), but I also mark today as the end of my Alan Kay Deep Dive Experience.
 [Here is the final commit.](https://github.com/stevekrouse/futureofcoding.org/commit/3c61d3a143f71c72400a3f23ce086ef904fbaa06)